ActivityWatch/activitywatch/README.md

  - `aw-watcher-afk` - can be used to log the presence/absence of user activity from keyboard and mouse input
  - `aw-watcher-window` - can be used to log the currently active application and it's window title
- - `aw-watcher-web` - (WIP) can be used to increase the logging detail when browsing the web by collecting the URLs and titles of tabs (your web history with superpowers)
+ - `aw-watcher-web` - can be used to increase the logging detail when browsing the web by collecting the URL and title of the active tab (your web history with superpowers)

 ### Libraries